 wǔ zǐ yǎn zōng wán

-actions of the formula are to nourish Essence, tonify Blood, benefit Kidney Qi and moisten the eyes.
+The actions of the formula are to nourish Essence, tonify Blood, benefit Kidney Qi and moisten the eyes.

 Kidney deficiency of Qi, Yang, and Jing causing general weakness, sexual dysfunction, impotence, premature ejaculation, male infertility, frequent urination, dribbling of urine, lumbar pain or weakness, and depression; female infertility due to Yang and Jing deficiency

-A 39-year-old woman seeks treatment for infertility Her history reveals that she has blocked fallopian tubes due to endometriosis.
-After a year of treatment, involving a combination of acupuncture, abdominal massage and chinese herbs used internally as well as topical compresses and administered as enemas, a follow up test showed that her tubes were open.
-The next complication was that her FSH was elevated and she was diagnosed with diminished ovarian reserve.
+A 39-year-old woman seeks treatment for infertility.
+Her history reveals that she has blocked fallopian tubes due to endometriosis.
+After a year of treatment, involving a combination of acupuncture, abdominal massage, and Chinese herbs used internally as well as topical compresses and administered as enemas, a follow-up test showed that her tubes were open.
+The next complication was that her FSH was elevated, and she was diagnosed with diminished ovarian reserve.

 Her formula was based on modified

 Liu Wei Di Huang Wan, Six Flavor Rehmannia Pill modified with Dang Gui/Angelicae Sinensis, Bai Shao/Paeoniae rx.
 Alba, Yin Yang Huo/Epimedii hb, Bu Gu Zhi /Psoralea, Tu si zi/Cuscutae sm., Gou Qi Zi/Lycii fr, Che Qian Zi/Plantaginis sm., Wu Wei Zi/Schisandrae fr., Yi Mu Cao/Leonuri hb.
 (Liquid), Xiang Fu/Cyperi rh.
 Jing Jie/Schizonepetae hb.